GoogleChrome/web.dev/src/site/content/en/learn/css/selectors/index.md

 ## Pseudo-classes and pseudo-elements

-CSS provides useful selector types that focus on specific platform state, like when an element is hovered, structures _inside_ an element, or parts of an element.
+CSS provides useful selector types that enabling the styling of specific platform states, like when an element is hovered.
+You can also style parts of that element.

 ### Pseudo-classes